Texas Senior Fishing Licenses: Discounts, Lifetime Options & State Comparisons

 What Is the Refund Policy for Mistakenly Purchased Lifetime Licenses?

-You can request lifetime license refunds if the agency’s accidental purchase policy applies; you’ll need to submit proof, explain the mistake, and meet time limits and conditions.
+You can request lifetime license refunds if the agency’s accidental purchase policy applies.
+You’ll need to submit proof, explain the mistake, and meet time limits and conditions.
 Refunds vary by state, so contact the issuing office promptly.

 Conclusion